 How easy is it really?

 This recipe is so dead simple that I almost could have made the how-to video above in real-time.
-I’ve thought that before, like with my flourless peanut butter cookies.
-I even tried it at first.
-But you’d be surprised how unbelievably boring it is to watch someone mix something for even, like, 10 whole seconds. ⏲
+Still, you’d be surprised how unbelievably boring it is to watch someone mix something for even, like, 10 whole seconds. ⏲

 But I did time myself while making this no bake cheesecake recipe, exactly as written.
 It clocks in at 10 minutes flat.
 And that’s only if you factor in crushing the cookie crumbs for the crust in a mini food processor.

 It doesn’t include cleaning the dishes, though.
 You’ll have to do that on your own time!
 But this recipe is easy enough that I bet your kids could make it for you while you leaf through a magazine or something.

 Cheesecake is, by its very nature, made with tons of dairy.
 This recipe not only contains tons of cream cheese but also calls for sour cream.
 Plus the crust is made with cookie crumbs and melted butter.